Chaste/chaste-docker/README.md

 ### Users
 If you're a Chaste user and want to get up and running with the latest release fully compiled and ready to go, after installing and configuring Docker simply run:
 ```
-docker run -it --init --rm -v chaste_data:/home/chaste chaste/chaste-docker:2019.1
+docker run -it --init --rm -v chaste_data:/home/chaste chaste/release
 ```
 This should present you with a bash prompt within an isolated Docker container with all the dependencies and pre-compiled code you need to start building your own Chaste projects.
+If needed, you can also "tag" the image name to pull a particular release e.g. `chaste/release:2019.1` rather than the latest version.
 If you don't already have a project, just use the provided script `new_project.sh` to create a project template in `~/projects` as a starting point.
 Many tutorials for projects can be found here: https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials.

 Once you have a project ready to build, use the script `build_project.sh <TestMyProject> c` (replacing `<TestMyProject>` with the name of your project) and you will find the output in `~/testoutput` (the `c` argument is only necessary when new files are created).
 If you wish to mount your `projects` and `testoutput` directories from the host to make them more easily accessible (recommended), see the instructions and accompanying table on bind-mounting them [below](#mounting-host-directories).